 It turns out that all sports are not created equal.
 Racket sports stand above the rest in terms of health benefits.

 Racket sports are especially great because they simultaneously tax the cardiovascular and brain systems.

 Ratey says, “The combination of challenging the brain and body has a greater positive impact than aerobic exercise alone.”

-Sports such as tennis, pickleball, squash, badminton, and racquetball build up your fitness levels, while also requiring complex movements (front to back, and side to side) and quick strategic thinking.
-Check out these great selections of racquets for all sports and pickeball paddles on Amazon.
+Sports such as tennis, pickleball, squash, badminton, and racquetball build up your fitness levels while requiring complex movements (front to back and side to side) and quick strategic thinking.
+Check out these great selections of racquets for all sports and pickleball paddles on Amazon.